 In the next experiments, we implement SAPA and SAGA to solve the least-squares problem \eqref{prob:ols} and logistic problem \eqref{prob:logistic}.
 The data are exactly as in Section \ref{sect:ols} and the matrix $A$ is generated as explained in Section \ref{sect:logistic}.

-The aim of these experiments is twofold: on the one hand we aim to establish the practical performance of the proposed method in terms of convergence rate and to compare it with the corresponding variance reduction gradient algorithm, on the other hand we want to assess the stability of SAPA with respect to the stepsize selection.
-Indeed, SPPA has been shown to be more robust and stable with respect to the choice of the stepsize than the stochastic gradient algorithms, see \cite{asi2019stochastic, robbins1951stochastic, kim2022convergence}.
-In Figure~\ref{fig:compsapasaga} for OLS and Figure~\ref{fig:compsapasagalogistic} for logistic, we plot the number of iterations that are needed for SAPA and SAGA to achieve an accuracy at least $F(x_{t})-F_{\ast} \leq \varepsilon=0.01$, along a fixed range of stepsizes.
-The algorithms are run for $n \in \{1000, 5000, 10000\}$, $d$ fixed at $500$ and $cond(A^{\top\!}A)$ at $100$.
+The aim of these experiments is twofold: on the one hand, we aim to establish the practical performance of the proposed method in terms of convergence rate and to compare it with the corresponding variance reduction gradient algorithm, on the other hand, we want to assess the stability of SAPA with respect to the step size selection.
+Indeed, SPPA has been shown to be more robust and stable with respect to the choice of the step size than the stochastic gradient algorithms, see \cite{asi2019stochastic, robbins1951stochastic, kim2022convergence}.
+In Figure~\ref{fig:compsapasaga} for OLS and Figure~\ref{fig:compsapasagalogistic} for logistic, we plot the number of iterations that are needed for SAPA and SAGA to achieve an accuracy at least $F(x_{t})-F_{\ast} \leq \varepsilon=0.01$, along a fixed range of step sizes.
+The algorithms run for $n \in \{1000, 5000, 10000\}$, $d$ fixed at $500$ and $cond(A^{\top\!}A)$ at $100$.

-Our experimental results show that if the stepsize is small enough, SAPA and SAGA behave very similarly for both problems, see Figure \ref{fig:compsapasaga} and Figure \ref{fig:compsapasagalogistic}.
+Our experimental results show that if the step size is small enough, SAPA and SAGA behave very similarly for both problems, see Figure \ref{fig:compsapasaga} and Figure \ref{fig:compsapasagalogistic}.
 This behavior is in agreement with the theoretical results that establish convergence rates for SAPA that are similar to those of SAGA.
-By increasing the step sizes, we observe that SAPA is more stable than SAGA: the range of stepsizes for which SAPA converges is wider that the one for SAGA.
+By increasing the step sizes, we observe that SAPA is more stable than SAGA: the range of step sizes for which SAPA converges is wider than that for SAGA.